 Bachelor of Arts in Intercultural Studies

-Engage the world with the Gospel, through ministry or the marketplace.
+This degree equips students to engage the world with the Gospel, through ministry or the marketplace.

 Degree Highlights